-The data enables the train stations to add value of existing facilities and/or new investments, optimize operations, and improve the passenger flow.
-Ensuring an easy passage through the stations significantly increases the traveler experience and is key to unlocking potential gains, such as recurring passengers and increased non-transportation revenue.
+The data enables the train stations to add value to existing facilities and new investments, optimise operations, and improve the passenger flow.
+Ensuring an easy passage through the stations significantly increases the traveller experience and is key to unlocking potential gains, such as recurring passengers and increased non-transportation revenue.

 “We can see where the flow of pedestrians enter and leave the station and measure their numbers, walking routes, length of stay, times of day, and how busy the different locations are,” says Eelco Thiellier, SMART Station program manager at Royal HaskoningDHV.

 “The success of transportation hub, such as a train station, is heavily influenced by the ability to handle passenger flow smoothly and efficiently.
 To understand and improve operations, it is important that the visitor’s journey through the station is seen as one process, rather than as a string of isolated events.
 The understanding that all individual events influence each other is key to unlocking potential gains,” explains Christian Bugislaus Carstens, Marketing Manager for BlipTrack at Veovo.